 - We stay on the playground at all times. - We let all children play.
-We will not exclude anyone. - We play in designated areas of the playground. - We do not use hard bats, hard balls, Frisbees, or other hard play items on the playground.
-Whiffle balls and plastic bats are allowed. - We return all school equipment to the containers when finished playing. - We travel in one direction on equipment. - We understand that if we bring our own equipment from home, the school is not responsible if it gets lost or broken. - We do not throw snowballs, rocks, or any objects that are not approved playground equipment meant for throwing.
+We will not exclude anyone. - We play in designated areas of the playground.

-- We line up quickly and quietly when the bell rings, which means we stop playing immediately. - We do not use 'War' toys such as (guns, swords, etc.) nor play any games that include violence. - We do not tackle or wrestle. - We do not use skateboards or roller blades on the playground. - We do not play on the following areas at Trinity West: the bike racks, the south steps to the school building, or private property to the south of the playground. - We do not play on the following areas at Trinity East: the dumpsters, the bike rack, the west steps to the school building, the rocks, or the air conditioners near the church and the parish office. - We do not play with equipment after school. - We do not play with equipment while standing in line. - We ask for permission if we need to enter the building during recess time. - We do not play tag on the equipment. - When we play Kickball: We can tag the person with the ball or throw it to the person on base to get the student out; however, we cannot throw the ball at the person to get them out. - When we play on the Slides: We need to go up the steps.
+- We do not use hard bats, hard balls, Frisbees, or other hard play items on the playground.
+Whiffle balls and plastic bats are allowed. - We return all school equipment to the containers when finished playing. - We travel in one direction on equipment. - We understand that if we bring our own equipment from home, the school is not responsible if it aets lost or broken. - We do not throw snowballs, rocks, or any objects that are not approved playground equipment meant for throwing. - We line up quickly and quietly when the bell rings, which means we stop playing immediately. - We do not use 'War' toys such as (guns, swords, etc.) nor play any games that include violence. - We do not tackle or wrestle. - We play fair. - We do not play with equipment after school. - We do not play with equipment while standing in line. - We ask for permission if we need to enter the building during recess time. - We do not play tag on the equipment. - When we play Kickball: We can tag the person with the ball or throw it to the person on base to get the student out; however, we cannot throw the ball at the person to get them out. - When we play on the Slides: We need to go up the steps.
 We must go down feet first and one person at a time.
-We need to make sure it is clear of any student before we go down. - We show respect to the supervisors and teachers. - We do not argue about the rules. - We use appropriate voice level while entering the building. - We respect all people and all property.
+We need to make sure it is clear of any student before we go down. - We show respect to the supervisors and teachers. - We do not argue about the rules. - We use appropriate voice levels while entering the building. - We respect all people and all property.